-This is article 4 in our Best Trout Lures of All Time series.
+This is article 4 in our Best Bait for Trout of All Time series.

-- Best Trout Lures of All Time: 5 Best Spoons
+- Best Trout Bait of All Time: 5 Best Spoons

-- Best Trout Lures of All Time: 5 Best Spinners
+- Best Trout Bait of All Time: 5 Best Spinners

-- Best Trout Lures of All Time: 5 Best Plug Baits
+- Best Trout Bait of All Time: 5 Best Plug Baits

-Once you’ve mastered the skill of catching small backcountry trout on spinners and spoons, it’s time for you to graduate to soft plastics.
-Although they are significantly harder to use effectively and to master, using soft plastics can be one of the most effective ways to fish for trout.
+Once you’ve mastered the skill of catching trout on spinners and spoons, it’s time for you to graduate to soft plastics.
+Although they are harder to use effectively and to master, using soft plastics can be one of the most effective ways to fish for trout.

 The difficulty of using soft plastics also makes it a lot more rewarding when you do land your first fish, and you will keep coming back to them time and time again once you get the ‘plastic bug’.

-When putting together the following list of the five best soft plastics for backcountry trout fishing, I have considered a few different things.
+When putting together the following best bait for trout list of the five best soft plastics, I have considered a few different things.
 First, I have thought about ease of use and versatility.
-I have also considered how effective each soft plastic is when targeting backcountry trout and how much success I have had with them in the past.
+I have also considered how effective each soft plastic is when targeting trout and how much success I have had with them in the past.

 1. Berkley PowerBait Power Worm